Moms Deserve Trophies for These Motherhood Wins - Baby Chick

 Being able to take a work call has been a significant development.
 My kids can entertain themselves long enough for me to make a phone call, thank goodness.
 While they still haven’t let me take them uninterrupted, the number of interruptions has substantially decreased.
 This is a definite cause for celebration.

-While putting a movie on isn’t the most draining task a mom can do, it’s a great feeling when your child gains that bit of independence and can turn on the TV all on their own.
+While putting a movie on isn’t the most draining task a mom can do, it’s a great feeling when your child gains that bit of independence and can turn on the TV all by themselves.
 Not having to get up to do this is pretty great.

-Getting the time to finish your coffee while you can still see a bit of steam floating out of your mug is an accomplishment (okay, so the steam part is an exaggeration, but you get the point).
+Getting the time to finish your coffee while you can still see a bit of steam rising from your mug is an accomplishment (okay, so the steam part is an exaggeration, but you get the point).
 With all the tasks we have to complete as moms, it’s no wonder we’re usually used to drinking our coffee cold.

 Being on time seems unattainable when you need to get the kids ready and out the door.
-It feels like they always need something at the most inconvenient times.
+It feels like they always need something at the worst possible time.
 Getting to appointments, birthday parties, and other timely events is a challenge, to say the least.
 When you arrive with a minute or two to spare, it’s one of the greatest feelings of your week.

-Being able to go somewhere by yourself is so nice.
+Being able to go somewhere on your own is so nice.
 There’s nothing quite like leaving the house alone, sliding behind the wheel of your car, and listening to whatever music you want.
 You don’t have to field questions about toys or deal with hangry children when wandering the aisles.
 You can look for what you need, browse, and shop in peace.

 Having to stop what you’re doing every time your potty-trained child needs you to help them wipe can get so irritating.
 Once they figure it out and get themselves (mostly) clean, it’s one of the best feelings in the world.